Skip to content

 Christina Abrams, MD was a clinical fellow who did some of her research with Dr. Sparkenbaugh.
 Dr. Abrams will be the Director of the Pediatric Sickle Cell Disease Clinic at MUSC in Charleston, SC starting June 2022!

-Megan Miller, MS (Link to Bio) was a research technician from March 2020 – Feb 2022.
-Megan is now a laboratory manager at University of Colorado Anschutz, investigating blood cancers.
+Megan Miller, MS was a research technician from March 2020 – Feb 2022.
+Megan is now working as a laboratory technician at AOA Dx in Denver CO.

-Laiya Clemons (Link to Bio) was a research technician in the lab.
-She is an ECU alum helped us manage the lab and our large mouse colony.
+Laiya Clemons was a research technician in the lab.
+She is an ECU alum and helped us manage the lab and our large mouse colony.